MANTA RAY FACTS

 The manta ray is striking in its appearance with its black and white coloration and enormous size.
 The wingspan of a manta can reach 20 or more feet across and they weigh as much as 3,000 pounds.
 The manta, unlike other rays, does not have a spine on its tail for defense.

 Manta rays are found around the globe in temperate and tropical waters.
-Little is known about their life history or ecology but researchers believe they may live 20 years or more.
-The average wingspan of a manta ray is 22 feet and they can weigh as much as 3,000 pounds.
+Little is known about their life history or ecology but researchers believe they may live 30-50 years.
+The average wingspan of a Giant Manta Ray is 22 feet and they can weigh as much as 3,000 pounds.

 Manta rays are found in tropical and subtropical oceans worldwide, between 35 degrees north and 35 degrees south latitude.